Pexels Aj4xo 29456219OCD Is A Struggle for Control and Valuing Certainty

 Remember, you don’t have to face this alone.
 With God’s help and the support of a Christian counselor, you can find freedom from the need for control and experience the peace that God promises to those who trust in Him.

 OCD is a serious struggle, but it doesn’t have to control your life.
 Trusting in God and seeking help from a Christian counselor can bring you the peace and healing you need.
-Let go of the need for control and let God take the lead in your life.
+Let go of the need for control and let God lead your life.

-If you or someone you know is dealing with OCD, consider reaching out to a Christian counselor.
+If you or someone you know is struggling with control, consider reaching out to a Christian counselor.
 They can help you walk through your fears and guide you to a place of peace and trust in God.

 Pray and trust in God, and let Him bring you peace.